williamdunstanmorris/williamdunstanmorris.github.io/_posts/audio/2018-12-17-reverb-object-plugin.md

 tags: audio c/c++ object-orientation reverb
 ---

 The VISR Reverb Object is a VST3 software available as part of the VISR Production Suite.
 It is part of a suite of plugins available within a channel-based, digital-audio workstation (DAW), that easily enables spatial audio production through a newer up and coming format - object-based audio.
 This post is spit into a number of differing sections on how this VISR Reverb Object VST3 was built, and how many of the under-the-hood components work.
 A high level understanding of object-based audio is assumed, along with development practices and digital-signal processing concepts too.

+In order to understand the concept of the S3A ecosystem and software in action, perhaps it is best to describe the software from a digital-audio-workstation perspective - the perspective of a creative individual.

+> For creatives wanting to have a go at creating a object-based session in a DAW, a full tutorial is available on the website, [here](https://cvssp.org/data/s3a/public/VISRPluginSuite/html/index.html)

+It’s a DAW session/project that contains all the fundamental elements of an object-based production, as described in the Object-based audio section, are:

+Those are usual DAW audio tracks, containing audio items.
+As soon as they are equipped with the Object Editor plugin they become audio objects (Objects category) and start to be part of the object-based scene.
+Everything that is done on a per-object-track level can be seen in real time in the following plugin, which collects all the positional information of the Object Editor plugins.

+Your first two items, requirements and software design, seem to be the one most relevant for any discussions to specify what are are aiming to achieve, as least as a starting point.
+I would assume that the GUI wireframe captures user requirements in terms of the interface and expected behaviour.
+Does the algorithm that defines how RSAO parameters respond to values on a slider, for example, come under the software design?

+In what we've discussed, there are the flows for each group of metadata.
+We need to show the top-level abstraction (diagram from Coleman et al. 2017), the logical signal flow (diagram that Phil circulate last week) and the physical signal flow (VISR components).
+We also need a way to define separately the static behaviour and the real-time behaviour.
+Perhaps you can recommend a way to visualise that for us to talk about it.

+In the structure you have, I'm not that clear about the differences between evaluation, verification, validation and testing.
+Can you clarify?

+Related to that, there is a need for a debug view of the RSAO parameters at various points along the signal flow between plugins.
+We need to verify that parameters get set and flow thru undamaged, and that the renderer is responding how we expect.
+This is more of a display than a user interface, which will enable us to confirm behaviour of a GUI while we're testing and then hide it from the user once testing is complete.

+It would be good also to add cross-references to other relevant documentation, e.g., on the wiki or in VISR/prod tools documentation.
+We need to have things that can work as the input to a discussion (where we can all see what we recognize and understand) and also as an output (where we've added detail or reviewed/revised).

+For example, we there exists a wireframe or data structure description, those should be accessible and discoverable ideally.

 ## Requirements specifications

 ### __Level 1:__ Object IDs & Updating the User Interface